nodejs/node/doc/api/n-api.md

 managed by scopes and all scopes must be closed before the end of a native method.

-Node-API provides methods to create persistent references to values.
+Node-API provides methods for creating persistent references to values.
-Each reference has an associated count with a value of 0 or higher.
-The count determines if the reference will keep the corresponding value alive.
+Each reference has an associated count with a value of 0 or higher, which determines whether the reference will keep the corresponding value alive.
 References with a count of 0 do not prevent values from being collected.
 Values of object (object, function, external) and symbol types are becoming 'weak' references and can still be accessed while they are not collected.